 Sustainability encompasses more than purely ecological aspects

-Currently, the big swing towards a sustainable economy is taking place.
+There is currently a major shift towards sustainability in the economy.
 In accordance with the European Corporate Sustainability Reporting Directive (CSRD for short – the new EU directive on CSR reporting), a company’s own success story in the direction of sustainability must be aligned with the following three aspects:

 • Social